mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 df.x.groupby(df.id).mean()  # fails
 ```

+Fortunately, this work is happening quickly
+([GitHub issues](https://github.com/rapidsai/cudf/issues) seem to turn quickly into PRs)
+and is mostly straightforward on the Python side.
+This is a good opportunity for community members who are looking to have a quick impact.
+There are lots of low-hanging fruit.

 Additionally, there are areas where the cudf semantics don't match Pandas
 semantics.
 In general this is fine (not everyone loves Pandas semantics) but
-it makes it difficult as we try to wrap Dask Dataframe around cudf.
+it makes it difficult as we try to wrap Dask Dataframe around cuDF.
 We would
 like to grow Dask Dataframe so that it can accept Pandas-*like* dataframes and
 so then get out-of-core GPU dataframes on a single node, and distributed GPU
 dataframes on multi-GPU or multi-node, and we would like to grow cudf so that